ShaliniChauhan123/KickStarterProject/README.md

 Allows dynamic rendering of table data and pagination buttons based on current page.

-Also added testcases for data table component and Pagination component.
+##Also added testcases for data table component and Pagination component.
+##For running testcases- use npm test command.

 # Getting Started with Create React App